salsita/inStyle/README.md

 Build paths can be changed in `gulpfile.js`.
 The build process also autoprefixes properties and optimizes/minifies your selectors.

-If you want to import components individually in your project, you have to fill in the `components.scss` map and use it with every import, so components can be cross-referenced without compiling the whole stack.
+If you want to import components individually in your project, you have to fill in and uncomment the import of `component-map.scss`, so components can be cross-referenced without compiling the whole stack.

 ### Stylus